wp-plugins/amr-ical-events-list/readme.txt

 If anyone would like to offer some translations, please do.
 The Code Styling Localisation Plugin is very useful for this.
 PLease send me the .po files for your language.

-= Content =
-*  If the information is available in your calendar, include additional fields and/or add some bling: .. links to google maps if location or geo exists, "add event" icons or "add calendar" (not just the icsfile) to help clients remember your events!
-Add calendar is by individual event, or subscribe to the whoel calendar.
-*  Include other calendars for your viewers info.
-Many are available on the web and can be "sorted" into your calendar: public holidays, world events, school terms, eccentric dates etc.
-*  Will handle any html in the text fields, including image links.
-*  Allocate fields to columns and order within the columns and use css for example to float end time up next to start time.
-*  Offers a refresh link with date and time last cached - may be useful if your calendar has many updates on one day a week, with long gaps inbetween.
-Prevents unnecessary downloads.
-*  Optionally choose timezone.
-*  Add your own before/after content or styling (eg: SUMMARY as h3 ) for each field.

-= Styling =

-*  Works out the box with a default css style as well as many other possibilities:
-*  Allows grouping of events (eg: daily, weekly, monthly, quarterly, by seasons, by years for readability and styling.
-*  Default basic css provided, plus lots of css tags for innovative styling (eg: by future/past/today, group of dates, or for recurring events, or untimed (all day) events.
-*  A default set of transparent(for different backgrounds) images is provided for the additional "icon" fields.
-*  In the before and after options for each field, use following tags only : &#60;p&#62; &#60;br /&#62; &#60;hr /&#62; &#60;h2&#62; &#60;h3&#62; &#60;h4&#62; &#60;h5&#62; &#60;h6&#62;  &#60;strong&#62; &#60; em&#62; &#60;address&#62;.
-*  These tags along with the possibility of having your own plugin css file should be more than adequate for your styling needs.

-= Date, Times and Timezone =

-*  Note: wordpress 2.8 up now allows the timezone to be specified by city which should cater for daylight saving differences.
-Please check very carefully that times are correct and that you understand what the times should be.
-*  Timezones - there is your server's timezone, the timezone of the calendar files, and your wordpress timezone.
-The plugin will try for the timezone string (either from wordpress 2.8 or the automatic timezone plugin.
-Failing that it wiull try for gmt_offset, and attempt to convert it to a timezone string.
-Failing that it will use UTC time.
-If anyone needs more sophisticated functionality such as allowing a selection of timezones, please contact me.

-= Testing =
-*   Can pass URL's, Listtypes and nocache/debug options via the url query string for ease of testing. see plugin homepage for examples.

-= Some special logic =

-1. Generate any special display situations such as:
-*  If event is all day, remove start time, set css class
-*  If start time equals end time, set end time to empty string
-*  If end date = start date, don't display end date
-*  If url in text, convert to a hyperlink
-*  If location or geo exists and map requested, add a map link to google maps.
-Include the calendar location if the location text is short, to help google find it.
-*  Allow html in descriptions, and convert any url's to links if not already converted.

 == Changelog ==
 = Version 3.8.1 =